dataluscorp/browser/devtools/client/aboutdebugging/documentation/TESTS.md

 Error: The ADB process is already running on this machine, it should be stopped before running this test
 ```

 In this case try to kill the process named `adb` in your process manager.
 If the adb process keeps coming back up, there must be an application that spawns the process.
-It might be a Firefox instance.
-Stop all your Firefox instances, then kill the `adb` process again and restart Firefox.
+It might be a Datalus instance.
+Stop all your Datalus instances, then kill the `adb` process again and restart Datalus.
 (Note that in theory we should always stop adb correctly, but it seems there are still scenarios where this doesn't happen).

 ### Pause a test